ndsev/zserio-service-grpc-cpp/examples/calculator/README.md

 ./CalculatorClient
 # follow client's instructions
 # ...
-# pres q + ENTER to quit client
+# pres q + ENTER to quit the client
-fg # and pres Ctrl+C to quit server
+fg # and pres Ctrl+C to quit the server
 ```